wix-incubator/react-native-crash-course/docs/App.UiLib.md

 ## Quick Recap
 Up until now:
-- You refactored your app's components to have a **consistent style**.
+- You refactored the components of your app to have a **consistent style**.
-- You got familiar with a few **react-native-ui-lib components, presets, and modifyers**, and can now go ahead and explore it further to give the app your own look.
+- You got familiar with a few **react-native-ui-lib components, presets, and modifiers**.
+You can now go ahead and explore those further to give the app your own look and feel.

 This is how our app looks like now: